Chinese Car Brands

 Geely Logo

-Geely Automobile Holdings Limited has gone through many rebrandings and has been renamed several times.
+Geely Automobile Holdings Limited has undergone many rebrandings and has been renamed several times.
 According to official documents, it came into existence in 1986.
 At that time, the scope of its activities was far from the automotive industry.
-For three years, the company was engaged in the production of refrigerators until it was required to have a license.
+For three years, the company produced refrigerators until it was required to have a license.

-The owner of the plant had to spend several years to obtain a license – however, for the production of scooters and motorcycles.
-The first models of two-wheeled vehicles appeared in 1992.
-At first, they were copies of Honda, but then Geely moved on to develop its own products.
+However, the plant owner had to spend several years obtaining a license to produce scooters and motorcycles.
+The first two-wheeled vehicles appeared in 1992.
+At first, they were copies of Honda, but then Geely moved on to develop its products.
 The Chinese company’s debut car went on sale in 1998.

 Changan